mrryanjohnston/Canvas-Fun/README.md

 under the LGPL.
 Followed the tutorials by
 [Eric Rowell](http://www.html5canvastutorials.com/kineticjs/html5-canvas-events-tutorials-introduction-with-kineticjs/).
 ## License
-Do I really need one of these for this?
-Copyright (c) 2012, Ryan Johnston
-All rights reserved.
+Copyright (c) 2013, Ryan Johnston, L Gabriel Miller All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: